thirdweb-dev/js/apps/dashboard/tests/README.md

 ## Adding a test

 1. create a new file in this directory with the `.spec.ts` extension
-2. copy the paterns from the existing tests
+2. copy the patterns from the existing tests

 ## Running the tests locally